Published by Christina Riley. Last Updated on April 11, 2025.

 We’ve rented a golf cart from Ocracoke Island Golf Carts (216 Irvin Garrish Hwy).
 They provide hourly, overnight, and multi-day rental options.
 It is preferable to reserve your cart in advance, but they do offer walk-in rentals if supply is available.

-The paths are wide and from end-to-end from the Lifeguard Beach to the village is only a 2-mile ride.
-Renting a bicycle on Ocracoke is super affordable and there are several companies to choose from including:
+The paths are wide, and from end to end, from Lifeguard Beach to the village is only a 2-mile ride.
+Renting a bicycle on Ocracoke is super affordable, and there are several companies to choose from, including:

 Read More: How to Enjoy the NC Aquarium on Roanoke Island (7 Important Tips!)